 In the kitchen we replaced the cabinet knobs, changed the light and added a new curtain.
 The cabinets were fine, but we did a coat of paint on the inside to freshen it all up.
 There was wallpaper all over the house, including the kitchen, which had to be removed before painting the walls.

 There was a wall between the kitchen and the dining room which we took down.
 This really helped to open up the space and update the whole layout.

 We took up the linoleum that was in the kitchen and replaced it with hardwood flooring.
-We used the same hardwood throughout the whole upstairs of the house.
+We used the same hardwood throughout the whole upstairs of the house, and installed that ourselves.